codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 		}
 	</script>

-This text involves a `publishAddress()` function which is called whenever you click on the *Show in Google Maps* link.
+This code involves a `publishAddress()` function which is called whenever you click on the *Show in Google Maps* link.
 The line below the function sends out two methods, the channel and whatever you're sending across.
 One thing to note is that when a portlet is sending data to a gadget, there must be a `gadget:` prefix before the channel declaration.
 This distinguishes who the messages are intended for when they are broadcast across a channel.
 Also, if you would like to broadcast the messages to portlets, you can add a similar line, but with a removed `gadget:` prefix.
 Notice that you did not need to change anything for your *Google Map* gadget.
 Since it is already subscribed to a channel, you only needed to define a publisher to send messages across that channel.

 ## Using the gadget editor

 OpenSocial gadgets are XML documents, so as part of Liferay's OpenSocial integration, a gadget editor is included.
 The gadget editor is a complete development environment for gadgets providing syntax highlighting, a preview function, undo/redo options, and built in tabs for working on multiple gadgets at once.
 You can also organize and manage gadgets through a simple file manager embedded into the portlet.
 This gives you the opportunity to edit and improve your XML files within Liferay Portal.

 Each gadget's XML file has a wrench icon enabling you to close, rename, delete, publish, or show the URL of the file.
-In detail, The *Publish* button redirects you to a screen similarly found in *OpenSocial Gadget Publisher* which allows you to publish your updated gadget.
+In detail, the *Publish* button redirects you to a screen similarly found in *OpenSocial Gadget Publisher* which allows you to publish your updated gadget.
 This feature creates a new gadget and leaves your former gadget available as well.
 The *Show URL* button allows you to add the gadget "adhoc" and share with other sites.
 These options offer a user-friendly and easy testing station for enhancing the gadgets on your site.

 For a brief exercise, you will improve the *Google Map* gadget.
 As you probably noticed, the gadget offered a small screen that was sometimes hard to view.
 By using *OpenSocial Gadget Editor*, you can edit the XML file and choose the appropriate size you desire.
 Follow the steps below: